- Print

 Overview - Managing the "When" through Cadences

-In DevStride, the "how" and "when" of the work is managed through boards and custom time-cycle cadences.
+In DevStride, the "how" and "when" of the work is managed through either perpetual (non-date-driven) or cycle-based boards:

-These features provide organizations a structured approach to establishing predictable workflows, managing and aligning teams, and ensuring efficient work execution.
+Recurring intervals provide organizations a structured approach to establishing predictable workflows, managing teams, and ensuring efficient work execution.

 Understanding Cadences

-With cadences, DevStride ties the timeframe of your boards to the entire data model of the system for the purposes of planning, capacity, automations, assignments, and reporting.
+Using cadences, DevStride ties the timeframe of your cycle-boards to the entire data model of the system for the purposes of planning, capacity, automations, assignments, and reporting.

 Setting up cadences provides a repeating, time-boxed approach to planning and executing work.
 They allow teams to organize a queue of work within predefined time periods or cycles, ensuring consistency, capacity management, and measurable progress.